ClaperCo/Claper/README.md

 2. Create your Feature Branch (`git checkout -b feature/amazing_feature`)
 3. Commit your Changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the Branch (`git push origin feature/amazing_feature`)
-5. Open a Pull Request
+5. Open a Pull Request on the `dev` branch

 <!-- LICENSE -->